This post may contain affiliate links. Please read our disclosure policy.

 4 PointsPlus (Old plan)

-If you enjoy this easy slow cooker Italian chicken, be sure to check out my other Weight Watchers friendly recipes including 3-Ingredient Creamy Italian Chicken Made Lighter, Italian-Style Pot Roast, 3-Ingredient Italian Beef, Italian (Pizza) Sloppy Joes and Italian Pork & White Bean Stew
+If you enjoy this easy slow cooked Italian chicken, be sure to check out my other Weight Watchers friendly recipes including 3-Ingredient Creamy Italian Chicken Made Lighter, Italian-Style Pot Roast, 3-Ingredient Italian Beef, Italian (Pizza) Sloppy Joes and Italian Pork & White Bean Stew

 If you’ve made this 2-Ingredient Italian Crock Pot Chicken, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Easy Slow Cooker Italian Chicken
+Slow Cooker Italian Chicken Recipe

 Ingredients